 Skip to content

-While spatial analysis is a broad term that encompasses a variety of operations available in ArcGIS Maps SDK for Kotlin, this chapter describes the high-performance analysis API, which provides classes and members to perform analysis tasks and quickly visualize and/or persist the results.
+While spatial analysis is a broad term that encompasses a variety of operations available in ArcGIS Maps SDK for Kotlin, this chapter describes the high-performance and exploratory analysis APIs, which provide classes and members to perform analysis tasks and quickly visualize and/or persist the results.
 Because the API is designed to leverage GPU processing power, it is ideal for providing a responsive and interactive user experience.
 It also provides a framework that allows you to chain together multiple analysis operations while maintaining high performance.

 Viewshed on a map